Child Safeguarding Policy

 - Take a detailed record of their concerns, focusing only on facts and not opinions or judgements, using the ‘Safeguarding Concerns Form’ (Appendix 1).

 - Report the incident to the lead teacher or member of staff at the school as soon as possible, following your awareness of the incident and follow the schools safeguarding protocol which will be communicated to you by the lead teacher.
-Immediately after you should notify the Lead Safeguarding Officer (Sarah Haville) at Circl by calling Sarah on 07791805717 and by also emailing the completed Safeguarding Concerns Form directly to email@example.com.
+Immediately after you should notify the Lead Safeguarding Officer (Charlie Stainforth) at Circl by calling on 07775676868 and by also emailing the completed Safeguarding Concerns Form directly to email@example.com.

-- If you are unable to contact Charlie directly or if an out of office is received, you should contact the Deputy Child Safeguarding Officer (Charlie Stainforth) by calling 07775676868 and emailing firstname.lastname@example.org.
+- If you are unable to contact Charlie directly or if an out of office is received, you should contact the Deputy Child Safeguarding Officer (Aiko Sato) by calling +1 (503)5016490 and emailing firstname.lastname@example.org.
 This process is also outlined below.

 - You should not attempt to investigate the incident or suspected incident yourself.